Wang Houjun: Management career

 Wang Houjun retired in 1975 and worked as Fang Renqiu's assistant coach of Shanghai Football Team.
-He has been named as head coach of Shanghai Football team in 1983, succeeding Fang Renqiu whose retired from football after winning 5th National Games of the People's Republic of China.
+He has been named as head coach of Shanghai Football team in 1983, succeeding Fang Renqiu whose retired from football after winning the 5th National Games of the People's Republic of China.

-Throughout the 1990s, the Chinese Football Association were demanding more professionalism from their football teams, Shanghai gathered sponsorship from a local company and founding Shanghai Shenhua F.C. in December 1993, Wang Houjun was replaced by Xu Genbao.
+Throughout the 1990s, the Chinese Football Association were demanding more professionalism from their football teams.
+Shanghai gathered sponsorship from a local company and founded Shanghai Shenhua F.C. in December 1993.
+Wang Houjun was replaced by Xu Genbao.

 In 1995, the newly established Shanghai Pudong F.C. have announced the appointment of Wang Houjun to their first head coach.
 He led them to become China League Two champions that year, and promotion into the Jia B. However, he resigned for health reasons in the middle of 1996 season.
 In 1997, he was invited by Guangzhou Songri's new head coach Xu Genbao named as their team leader, but resigned soon.

 For the development of youth football, Wang Houjun started a private football school in Shanghai from 1998.

 Death

-He died of uremia in Shanghai, China, on November 21, 2012, at the age of 69.
+He died of uremia in Shanghai, China, on 21 November 2012, at the age of 69.